ckunte/m-one/inc/tow.typ

 - $G M_T$, $G M_L$: metacentric height in transverse and longitudinal directions respectively
 - $m_a_r$, $m_a_p$, $m_a_h$: added masses

-There is a reason full (motion) periods are engineered for manned vessels, which is to make motions humanely _tolerable_ as the graph in @hrvm shows.@sh
+There is a reason full (motion) periods are engineered for manned vessels, which is to make motions humanely _tolerable_ as the graph in @hrvm shows.@journee_mt519

 The boundary of depression and intolerable ranges can occur for very low accelerations, if periods are too low.
 Whereas a combination of acceleration and its corresponding average frequency of oscillation determines the level of comfort aboard.